-Tangerine Dream performed this one-off concert during the Klangart Festival in Osnabrück in Northern Germany, presenting the then brand-new album Mars Polaris - Deep Space Highway To Red Rocks Pavilion.
+Tangerine Dream performed this one-off concert during the Klangart Festival in Osnabrück in Northern Germany, presenting the then brand-new album Mars Polaris.
 The complete album was performed, though the track order differs from that on the album.
 Some older compositions were included in the main set and the encores.

 Sadly, this gig was the last one with Emil Hachfeld cause he died only one year later.